Welcome introduction from Routes. Hear what you can expect over the course of the event.

 -

-Spotlight on the Caribbean: Ministerial Panel on Aviation Connectivity
+Spotlight on the Caribbean: Aviation Connectivity

 Improving intra-Caribbean air travel remains one of the region’s most pressing challenges—and greatest opportunities.
-This ministerial panel brings together senior government leaders tourism organisations to explore practical pathways for strengthening connectivity across island nations.
+This panel brings together senior government leaders tourism organisations to explore practical pathways for strengthening connectivity across island nations.

 Discussions will examine new models for airline–destination collaboration, the role of regional partnerships in expanding sustainable route networks, and solutions to climate-related challenges such as seasonal service disruptions.
 With tourism-dependent economies relying heavily on reliable air links, this session offers valuable insight into how the Caribbean can build a more resilient, accessible, and interconnected aviation ecosystem.